atosorigin/grafana-weathermap-panel/README.md

 # WeatherMap

-WeatherMap Panel Plugin for Grafana
+Inspired by the WeatherMap plugin for Cacti (https://www.network-weathermap.com/), WeatherMap Panel Plugin for Grafana.

 Compatibility with  Prometheus

 # Installation

-Weathermap requires [Grafana](https://www.grafana.com/) v6.6+ to run (not tested lower version) Download and install it
+* Weathermap requires [Grafana](https://www.grafana.com/) v6.6+ to run (not tested lower version).
+Download and install it first.

 ## Compatibility

 - Grafana 6.6.x
 - Yarn 1.21.1

 ## Automatic